-Proactive school closures can be one of the most powerful non-pharmaceutical interventions (methods of treating this without drugs).
+Proactive school closures can be one of the most powerful non-pharmaceutical interventions (methods of responding to this virus without drugs).
 They don't just keep children safe, but the closures can protect the whole community.

-When you close the schools, you reduce the mixing of the adults and children — parents dropping off at the school, the teachers being present too.
-It is the intention that this reduced mixing can slow the spread of a virus, and protect our most vulnerable population — especially the elderly or those with chronic illnesses.
+When you close schools, you reduce the mixing of the adults and children — parents dropping off at the school, the teachers being present too.
+It is the intention that this reduced mixing can slow the spread of a virus and protect our most vulnerable population, especially the elderly or those with chronic illnesses.

-Despite appearing to be affected less by coronavirus, children can still carry the virus.
+Despite appearing to be affected less by the COVID-19 virus, children can still carry the virus.
 By closing schools we can reduce the spread of the virus substantially.

 In our case, some evidence suggests this can lower the impact of a potential epidemic by up to two thirds.
 It also ensures that our healthcare system can easily treat and manage any potential cases.

-Why Public Gathering Bans Work Against Coronavirus Too
+Why Public Gathering Bans Also Work Against The COVID-19 virus

-Much like the proactive closing of schools, in an effort to show an abundance of caution, the Cayman Islands Government has implemented a ban on gatherings of more than two (2) people who are not members of the same household.
+Much like the proactive closing of schools, out of an abundance of caution, the Cayman Islands Government implemented a ban on gatherings of large groups of people who are not members of the same household.
 Hospitals, supermarkets and pharmacies are exempt from this ban.

 The intention is similar to closing schools.
-When less people meet and mix, the impact and spread of any potential epidemic (and virus) is lowered dramatically.
+When less people meet and mix, the impact and spread of any potential virus is lowered dramatically.

 What Other Precautionary Measures Are Being Taken?

-The Cayman Islands Government has also taken the following precautions as of 13 March:
+The Cayman Islands Government also took the following early precautions:

-- In order to protect its patients, Health Services Authority is restricting all visitors except for parents accompanying children and those accompanying women in labour
+- In order to protect its patients, the Health Services Authority restricted all visitors except for parents accompanying children and those accompanying women in labour.

-- For the next three weeks as of Sunday 22 March 11:59pm, Owen Roberts International Airport and Charles Kirkconnell International Airport are closed.
-Cargo flights, as well as courier flights, will continue as will emergency medical air; ambulance flights needed to take residents overseas for medical treatment.
+- As of Sunday, 22 March at 11:59pm, Owen Roberts International Airport and Charles Kirkconnell International Airport were closed.
+Cargo flights, courier flights and ambulance flights needed to take residents overseas for medical treatment continue.

 For ongoing updates to these policies restrictions visit our policies page.